ivanlopezlobato/training/README.md

 # training

-collections of exercise and projects for training python, sql and other technical skills required as Data Analyst
+Collections of exercise and projects for training python, sql and other technical skills required as Data Analyst